Health Insurers Are Vacuuming Up Details About You — And It Could Raise Your Rates

 The Affordable Care Act prohibits insurers from denying people coverage based on pre-existing health conditions or charging sick people more for individual or small group plans.
 But experts said patients' personal information could still be used for marketing, and to assess risks and determine the prices of certain plans.
 And the Trump administration is promoting short-term health plans, which do allow insurers to deny coverage to sick patients.

 Robert Greenwald, faculty director of Harvard Law School's Center for Health Law and Policy Innovation, said insurance companies still cherry-pick, but now they're subtler.
 The center analyzes health insurance plans to see if they discriminate.
-He said insurers will do things like failing to include enough information about which drugs a plan covers — which pushes sick people who need specific medications elsewhere.
+He said insurers will do things like failing to include enough information about which drugs a plan covers, which pushes sick people who need specific medications elsewhere.
 Or they may change the things a plan covers, or how much a patient has to pay for a type of care, after a patient has enrolled.
-Or, Greenwald added, they might exclude or limit certain types of providers from their networks – like those who have skill caring for patients with HIV or hepatitis C.
+Or, Greenwald added, they might exclude or limit certain types of providers from their networks — like those who have skill caring for patients with HIV or hepatitis C.

 If there were concerns that personal data might be used to cherry-pick or lemon-drop, they weren't raised at the conference.